🎥 Video: Let's build a retail loyalty program that drives profit.

 eCommerce loyalty programs: 10 successful examples

-You need to know that I'm not only a content marketer, but I'm also a customer.
-When the COVID situation came up, I started to appreciate convenient online buying processes, and if something disrupts my experience, I simply walk away.
-The same goes the other way — if I find something exciting in an online store, I stick with it because it makes me feel good.
+You need to know that we're not only loyalty experts — we're also customers.
+We've grown to appreciate smooth, rewarding online shopping experiences, and if something disrupts that flow, we simply walk away.
+The same goes the other way: when we find something exciting in an online store, we tend to stick with it because it feels good.

 Key takeaways